snowplow/documentation/docs/getting-started-on-snowplow-bdp-enterprise/setup-guide-azure/index.md

 ### Create a new account

 Please create a new Azure account and tenant segregated from anything else you have running in Azure.
-For the latest documentation on setting up a new account and tenant please refer to the Azure documentation [here](https://azure.microsoft.com/).
+For the latest documentation on setting up a new account and tenant please refer to the [Azure documentation](https://azure.microsoft.com/).

 ### Enable billing for the account

-Please enable billing in the tenant by creating a subscription as failing to do so will prevent the pipeline from being installed.
+Please enable billing in the tenant by creating a subscription.
+Otherwise, the pipeline will fail to deploy.
 For details on enabling billing for your tenant, please refer to the Azure documentation for [subscriptions](https://learn.microsoft.com/en-us/azure/cost-management-billing/manage/create-subscription).

 ### Set up Access and Required Permissions

-Snowplow deploys into your tenant using a verified [application service principle](https://learn.microsoft.com/en-us/entra/identity-platform/app-objects-and-service-principals?tabs=browser#service-principal-object) (Enterprise application).
-We require a custom role to be assigned to the application service principle to allow creation of custom pipeline roles needed for deploying and managing different components of your infrastructure.
+Snowplow deploys into your tenant using a verified [application service principal](https://learn.microsoft.com/en-us/entra/identity-platform/app-objects-and-service-principals?tabs=browser#service-principal-object) (Enterprise application).
+We require a custom role to be assigned to the application service principal.
+This will allow us to create custom pipeline roles needed for deploying and managing different components of your infrastructure.

 #### Consent to Snowplow BDP Enterprise Deployment application

-Snowplow requests customers grant our verified application service principle access into your Azure tenant.
-Once granted you should see the application service principle under Microsoft Entra ID ~> Enterprise Applications.
+You will need to grant our verified application service principal the access into your Azure tenant.
+Once that’s done, you should see the application service principal under _Microsoft Entra ID_ → _Enterprise Applications_.

 1. Grab your Azure tenant ID by navigating to Microsoft Entra ID
 2. Complete the consent URL where `<TenantID>` == your tenant ID.
 The `client_id` set is for "Snowplow BDP Enterprise Deployment" application service principle